-Visitors who are interested in finding Founders’ Rock should search for a plaque that is located on the highest point of the outcropping.
+Visitors interested in finding Founders’ Rock should search for a plaque located on the highest point of the outcropping.
 The class of 1896 that graduated put the plaque in its current location.
 There is an inscription that says “Founders’ Rock, College of California, April 16, 1860.”

 The Memorial Glade is a patch of greenery that can be found right in the middle of the university’s campus.
 It is populated by many different kinds of trees, including a thicket of trident maples.
 The Memorial Glade is a favorite spot for students to relax in between classes because it provides a fantastic view of a variety of other well-known locations on campus.

 Doe Memorial Library is the primary library that can be found on the campus of UC Berkeley.
 It is right in the middle of campus, right next to the Bancroft Library and the Memorial Glade, which is a popular place for students to congregate.

 The architect Emile Benard, whose handiwork can be found all over the Berkeley campus, was responsible for the design of the library.
 The time that Benard spent studying at the Ecole des Beaux-Arts in France is the primary source of influence on the building’s Neoclassical design.
 1911 was the year that saw the completion of the library.